US official says Orlando shooter's widow has been arrested

 - Patty Murray, Maria Cantwell criticized for vote to block prescription drugs from Canada

+FBI agents repeatedly questioned Salman in the aftermath of the shooting about whether she had advance knowledge of her husband’s plans.
+She told The New York Times in an interview published in November that she was unaware that Mateen planned to shoot up the nightclub.

+He was the only shooter, and by the time a three-hour standoff between Mateen and law enforcement had ended, 49 patrons were killed and another 53 people required hospitalization.

-Mateen pledged allegiance to the Islamic State group during the standoff.
+Mateen pledged allegiance to the Islamic State group in a 911 call to emergency officials during the standoff.
+He also made a series of Facebook posts and searches before and during the attack.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.